Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 3/notes/notes.md

 ### Partitions in BigQuery

 Partitioning is a technique that divides a large table into smaller, manageable units (partitions) based on a specific columns inorder to improve query performance.
+Each partition is created based on the partitioning key.
 There are four commonly used partitioning types in BQ:

 | Partitioning Type              | How It Works                                                                                                     | Example Use Case                                                 |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|